pacificclimate/data-prep-actions/actions/make-rvic-grid/DESCRIPTION.md

 requested.
 If you are doing a very small number of cells this is probably pretty inefficient.
 20 cells per job has worked well.

-Howeever, the generated job file is pretty messy and repetitive, as it contains commands to write out separate, near-identical configuration files for each grid square.
+However, the generated job file is pretty messy and repetitive, as it contains commands to write out separate, near-identical configuration files for each grid square.
 If you are testing, n=1 is probably best for your sanity.